philippinespire/pire_cssl_data_processing/spratelloides_delicatulus/2nd_sequencing_run/README.md

 ---

 **Transfering data**

-Normally i use `scp` to transfer files from TAMUCC to  ODU (scp transfer one by one file) but for the 2nd Sde run, we generated over 1k data files so scp was not suited.
+Normally, I use `scp` to transfer files from TAMUCC to  ODU (scp transfer one by one file) but for the 2nd Sde run, we generated over 1k data files so scp was not suited.
 I also could not set up a transfer using parallel bc my password was required for each file.

 Solution:
 Sharon put the files in the TAMUCC webshare which doesn't require a password.
-I then made the []() to download 40 files in parallel, substancially increasing the spead of transfer.
+I then made the [gridDownloader.sh](https://github.com/philippinespire/pire_fq_gz_processing/blob/main/gridDownloader.sh) to download 40 files in parallel, substancially increasing the spead of transfer.

 September 2022,  transfer completed